Kaiseizan Park

-Koriyama City’s Kaiseizan Park is home to around 1300 cherry trees, making it one of the prefecture’s most prominent cherry blossom spots.
+Koriyama’s Kaiseizan Park is a wide realm in the city.
+Home to around 1300 cherry trees, it is one of the prefecture’s most prominent cherry blossom spots.
 The impressive trees are lit up in the evening during cherry blossom season, making for fantastic views.
-That being said, whether day or night, this spot is popular amongst visitors coming to view cherry blossoms.

 Venue Details